 - Office of the Chief Technology Officer (OCTO): OCTO will provide communication and geographic information systems (GIS) support to ESF #1. - Office of Unified Communications (OUC): OUC will maintain the communications infrastructure, including voice and data connectivity and data content.
 OUC is responsible for first responder communications assets, emergency reporting and dispatch systems (9-1-1 and 3-1-1), and Public Safety Radio Network communications interoperability. - Serve DC: Serve DC will support ESF #1 when ESF #1 requests transportation related volunteers.
-This could include, but is not limited to, administrative and/or logistical support.
+This could include administrative and/or logistical support.